Gary Illyes from Google Answers Your SEO Questions On LinkedIn

 Don’t Use Relative Paths In Your Rel-Canonical

 Don’t take shortcuts when setting real-canonical tags.
-On the same subject : Google Helps Content Development Improve Customer Experience and SEO Strategy.
 Illyes recommends typing the full URL path:

 Screenshot: linkedin.com/in/garyillies/, January 2023.